 Bring the family to Wildwood Park & Zoo, a free zoo that’s walkable or drivable and open year-round.
 Visit the stars of the zoo—the rare Munsey and Boda, two big Kodiak bears that love to play, especially when in the snow!

 Taste something new

 Marshfield has restaurants that cater to all ages.
 Put these on your foodie bucket list: a classic burger at Chips Hamburgers, a special treat from 2-1/2 Cups Cupcakery, a reuben from Blue Heron Brewpub and a slice of pie at The Kitchen Table.

 Attend the Badger State Winter Games

-The Badger State Winter Games are celebrating their 31st anniversary in 2020, and Marshfield is proud to welcome athletes and spectators to the area for its annual Winterfest and Snowshoe Race at the Marshfield School Forest.
+The Badger State Winter Games are celebrating their 32nd anniversary in 2021, and Marshfield is proud to welcome athletes and spectators to the area for its annual Winterfest and Snowshoe Race.
 After the race, athletes and spectators can stick around for food, beverages and live entertainment.
 Learn more here.